Disclosure: This post may contain affiliate links. Please read my privacy policy.

 - Cut each chicken breast in half and put into the slow cooker.

 - Pour the crushed tomatoes and chicken broth into the slow cooker.
 With a spatula, mix everything inside the slow cooker together.
 Set slow cooker to Low Heat and cook for 4 hours.
 Then, add the chopped red pepper, sliced yellow squash, sliced zucchini, and sliced carrots.
-Cook on low for another 3-4 hours.
+Cook on low for 1 hour.

 - Remove the chicken from the slow cooker and put on a separate plate to shred.
 Use two forks to shred the chicken.